saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 [^5]: https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop-introduction-defn

+In Spring AOP, the weaving is performed at Run Time.
+Other frameworks might performed it at compile time.

 > An Advice is an action taken by an aspect at a particular join point.
 Think of it as an `Event Handler`.
 Different types of advice exist in Spring AOP including `@Before`, `@After`, etc.

 Review this [article][3] for a complete explanation about AOP concepts